Phytoplasma: Detection and diagnosis

-Before the molecular era, the diagnosis of phytoplasma-caused diseases was difficult because the organisms could not be cultured.
-Thus, classical diagnostic techniques, including symptom observation were used.
+Before the molecular era, the diagnosis of diseases caused by phytoplasma was difficult because the organisms could not be cultured.
+Thus, classical diagnostic techniques, including symptom observation, were used.
 Ultrathin sections of phloem tissue from plants with suspected phytoplasma-infections were also studied.
 The empirical use of antibiotics such as tetracycline was additionally employed.

 Molecular diagnostic techniques for phytoplasma detection began to emerge in the 1980s and included enzyme-linked immunosorbent assay (ELISA)-based methods.
-In the early 1990s, polymerase chain reaction (PCR)-based techniques were developed: these are far more sensitive than ELISAs, and restriction fragment length polymorphism (RFLP) analysis allowed the accurate identification of various phytoplasma strains and species.
+In the early 1990s, polymerase chain reaction (PCR)-based techniques were developed.
+These are far more sensitive than ELISAs, and restriction fragment length polymorphism (RFLP) analysis allowed the accurate identification of various phytoplasma strains and species.

 More recent techniques allow infection levels to be assessed.
-Both quantitative PCR and bioimaging can effectively quantify phytoplasma titers within plant.
-In addition, loop-mediated isothermal amplification (a sensitive, simple, and rapid diagnostic method) is now available as a commercial kit allowing all known phytoplasma species to be detected in about 1 h, including the DNA extraction step.
+Both quantitative PCR and bioimaging can effectively quantify phytoplasma titers within plants.
+In addition, loop-mediated isothermal amplification (LAMP) is now available as a commercial kit, allowing all known phytoplasma species to be detected in about 1 h, including the DNA extraction step.

 Although phytoplasmas have recently been reported to be grown in a specific artificial medium, experimental repetition has yet to be reported.

 Control

-Phytoplasmas are normally controlled by the breeding and planting of disease-resistant crop varieties (perhaps the most economically viable option) and by the control of insect vectors.
+Phytoplasmas are normally controlled by the breeding and planting of disease-resistant crop varieties and by the control of insect vectors.

 Tissue culture can be used to produce healthy clones of phytoplasma-infected plants.
-Cryotherapy (i.e., the freezing of plant samples in liquid nitrogen) prior to tissue culture increases the probability of producing healthy plants in this manner.
+Cryotherapy, the freezing of plant samples in liquid nitrogen, prior to tissue culture increases the probability of producing healthy plants in this manner.

 Plantibodies targeting phytoplasmas have also been developed.

 Tetracyclines are bacteriostatic to phytoplasmas.
 However, disease symptoms reappear in the absence of continuous antibiotic application.
 Thus, tetracycline is not a viable agricultural control agent, but it is used to protect ornamental coconut trees.